Providing Moth Records

 - The next preference is for records in Excel using a record format template, provided here with a checklist updated to the latest one in use in MapMate.
-This is an Excel file which includes a reference taxon list and drop-down entries for some MapMate fields where consistency will help make use of the data in structured analyses.
+This is an updated June 2020 Excel file which now includes Butterfly Conservation Verification codes for each species entry, a column for recording verification actions, as well as the existing reference taxon list and drop-down entries for some MapMate fields where consistency will help make use of the data in structured analyses.
 Your taxon entry is done by entering the 4-digit Bradley number or the "new" decimal-style 2013 checklist number* - this helps ensure that typos are not created and that importing the records is a relatively painless process.
-This now includes a new column for last year recorded in Essex that also provides a direct link to the Essex Field Club Species Account page with map etc. This template will need to be updated at intervals to accommodate changes in taxon names.
+The columns for verification codes and last year recorded in Essex also provide a direct link to the Essex Field Club Species Account page with map etc and more information on the codes.
+Please get back to me at if you find any problems.
 If you want to sort your Excel records, you will need to unprotect the sheet (password Lepidoptera, case sensitive).
 It is protected only to prevent accidental changes to the lookup formula.

 *"A checklist of the Lepidoptera of the British Isles" by Agassiz, D.J.L., Beavan, S.D. & Heckford R.J.
 2013.

 - Excel records could be provided in other formats as long as there is clear consistency to the format and all the basic record information is provided (taxon binomial, site location, grid reference, date, recorder, determiner minimum, preferable also some info on habitat, quantity, whether voucher retained, whether confirmed etc).
 Please DO NOT abbreviate names or use Vernacular names instead of the latin binomial, although using Vernacular names as well is fine.